-For fiscal 2023, 2022 and 2021, the related party revenue and expense were not material (See Note 10-Leases for information related to office facilities that were subleased to News Corporation for a portion of fiscal 2021 and Note 14-Commitments and Contingencies and Note 20-Additional Financial Information for information related to U.K. Newspaper Matters Indemnity obligation to News Corporation).
+For fiscal 2024, 2023 and 2022, the related party revenue and expense were not material (See Note 14-Commitments and Contingencies and Note 4-Restructuring, impairment and other corporate matters for information related to U.K. Newspaper Matters Indemnity obligation to News Corporation).

-As of June 30, 2023 and 2022, the amounts due to related parties were \$124 million and \$81 million, respectively, which were included in Accounts payable, accrued expenses and other current liabilities in the Balance Sheets.
+As of June 30, 2024 and 2023, the amounts due to related parties were \$74 million and \$124 million, respectively, which were included in Accounts payable, accrued expenses and other current liabilities in the Balance Sheets.